 I have been featured in the media talking about the problem of NSSI in our community and has spoken at events to educate teachers and parents about how to handle these behaviors.

-I run two treatment groups for adolescents and young adults.
+We have two treatment groups for adolescents and young adults.
 Spots are limited and pre-screening is required.

-LBGT Group - The group is a place where they can find and get support, advice, and understanding from their peers.
+Adolescent Group - The group is a place where they can find and get support, advice, and understanding from their peers.
 Our group includes many members who do not identify with their biological gender.
 Connecting with others who experiencing the same feelings help them understand and live a happy life.